khulnasoft/sistent/system/foundations/responsive.md

 To understand how to break down a page to work on smaller viewports, check out [Responsive foundations](/foundations/layout) and [Responsive behavior](/foundations/layout) sections in the [Layout](/foundations/layout) page.

-TODO: Capture SVG requirements and practices from Meshery.
+TODO: Capture SVG requirements and practices from Meshplay.

 - **Minimum viewport width**: 375px
 - **Minimum viewport height**: 300px